qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 ~~~~~~~~~~
 {: #ack_frame title="ACK frame adapted to Multipath"}

-Compared to the ACK frame, the MP_ACK frame is prefixed by a variable size
+Compared to the ACK frame, the MP_ACK frame is prefixed by a varint
 Uniflow ID field indicating to which uniflow the acknowledged packet sequence
-numbers relate to.
+numbers relate.

+TODO: appendix

 Since frames are independent of packets, and the uniflow notion relates to the
 packets, the (MP_)ACK frames can be sent on any uniflow, unlike Multipath TCP